MaaAssistantArknights/maa-cli/README-EN.md

 You can run a custom task by `maa run <task>`.
 Here `<task>` is the name of a task, you can list all available tasks by `maa list`.

+#### Task Summary

+`maa-cli` will print a summary of each task to stdout when finished.
+The summary can be disabled by `--no-summary` option.

 ### Install and update

 #### Install and update for MaaCore and resources